Video Download: The Important Role Fitness Plays In Your Life

 What Happens When You Stop Training

-The answer is straightforward: your body quits its muscle building duties.
+The answer is straightforward: your body quits its muscle-building duties.
 How fast this happens varies among individuals.
-Some well-conditioned folks can maintain their strength for longer periods than perpetual couch potatoes.
+Some well-conditioned folks can maintain their strength for more extended periods than perpetual couch potatoes.

 But for most, muscles shrink quicker than the time it took to build them.
 Even if you can’t maintain your regular training, there are ways to help halt the process.

 Detraining is the technical term for muscle loss after you stop training.
-Remember this fundamental fitness truth: the body will only grow and become stronger due to being forced to adapt to the increased demands and workload due to the stress of working out.
+Remember this fundamental fitness truth: the body will only grow and become more durable due to being forced to adapt to the increased demands and workload due to the stress of working out.

 The body experiences an increase in the production of muscle-building enzymes.
 Stop training = no more muscle-building enzymes...and your muscles weaken and shrink.